radwankakar/infrastructure/docs/design-docs/VPN-implementation.md

 We plan to migrate from OpenVPN Community Edition to OpenVPN Access Server.
 See [ADR](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/adr/0013-compare-vpn-edition.md) for details.

-When we deploy the new VPN, we want to keep the old one up in parallel while we are migrating to the new VPN. (find a better place for this comment?)
+When we deploy the new VPN, we want to keep the old one up in parallel while we are migrating.

 ### Core Functionality Requirements